Are you a fan of classic movies? If so, you might have heard of films being colorized. But what is film colorization?

 No matter how many 3D movies you see, or how much CGI you watch, that doesn’t change the fact that traditional black & white films are still made.
 Remember those?

 Tinting, toning and hand coloring were all methods to colorize movies before the modern colorization process was invented.
 Even though we’re talking about a digital process here, you might be surprised to learn that it’s closely related to the hand coloring method.

 The Film Colorization Process Explained:

 The first step is to scan the original film.
 This is done with a scanner which captures the frames of 24-frames per second from each movie.
-So in order to complete the scanning phase it is required to capture over 26000 frames from the film negative.

 Explaining Archival Colorization Of Films